Rona Wilson: Activism

-He Rona Wilson actively fought for release of many political prisoners.
+Rona Wilson has actively fought for release of many political prisoners.
 He was at the forefront of the struggle to release SAR Geelani who was initially awarded death sentence in the 2001 Parliament attack case.
 In 2003, Delhi High Court acquitted Syed Abdul Rahman Geelani from that charge.
 After this, he formed the Committee for Release of Political Prisoners (CRPP) with Geelani.
 He had also worked with activists for release of G.N.
 Saibaba who was convicted in 2017 for connections with Maoists.

 Arrest

 Rona's house was raided in April 2018 in connection with 2018 Bhima Koregaon violence.
 At that time, he was preparing a research proposal for a Ph.D.
 On 6 June 2018, he was arrested from Munirka in Delhi early in the morning by Pune Police along with Sudhir Dhawale, Shoma Sen, Mahesh Raut and Surendra Gadling in a joint operation across India.
 He was booked under the Unlawful Activities (Prevention) Act (UAPA).